6 Benefits of Being an Older Mom

 3. You have more flexibility in your career.

 One of the best benefits of waiting until later in life to have children is that you have had a chance to become more advanced in your career.
 And with advancement comes two major benefits: increased financial security and job flexibility.
-When you are in your twenties, you are likely low woman on the totem pole at work, so asking for extra time off is scary and sometimes unrealistic.
-When you’ve held your job longer, you’ve often earned the right and respect to ask for what you need and actually receive it.
+When you are in your twenties, you are likely low woman on the totem pole at work.
+So asking for extra time off is scary and sometimes unrealistic.
+When you’ve held your job longer, you’ve often earned the right and respect to ask for what you need.
+And you’ll probably actually receive it.
 Additionally, kids are expensive!
 Having had time to save money can help to ease some of the financial stress that comes with starting a family.

 4. Nothing is taken for granted.